kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

     ```shell
     kubectl patch storageclass ${OLD_STORAGE_CLASS} -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
     ```

 ### Storage setup for `vpc-gen2` IBM Cloud Kubernetes cluster

-**Note:To deploy Kubeflow, you don't need to change the storage setup for `vpc-gen2` Kubernetes cluster.**
+**Note**: To deploy Kubeflow, you don't need to change the storage setup for `vpc-gen2` Kubernetes cluster.

 Currently, there is no option available for setting up RWX (read-write multiple nodes) type of storages.
 RWX is not a mandatory requirement to run Kubeflow and most pipelines.